In the footsteps of the Incas – part 1

 The track climbs steeply for a short way, testing our lungs for what is to come, but then is more gently undulating as we get our first glimpse of a ruined Inca fort above us, and scramble up the rocky path for our first stop, and brief introduction to the Inca civilisation which, despite its historically short period of domination from founder Manco Capac to the final defeat of Atahuallpa and Manco Inca Yupanqui in the mid 1500s, managed to build so many fortresses, temples and palaces, revolutionised agricultural practices and stretched so far across the Andean region.

-But this fort is modest compared to what we see a little further on, when walking to the edge of the precipice, we A little further downhill, we walk to the edge of the precipice and gaze down on Llactapata, first ‘discovered’ by US explorer Hiram Bingham, a whole town of houses, barracks, storerooms and terraces on which crops like maize and potatoes were grown.
+But this fort is modest compared to what we see a little further downhill, when we walk to the edge of the precipice and gaze down on Llactapata, first ‘discovered’ by US explorer Hiram Bingham, a whole town of houses, barracks, storerooms and terraces on which crops like maize and potatoes were grown.

 Come lunchtime, the very efficient porters have already set up tents and even placed bowls for us to wash our hands.
 Tables and chairs are laid out, even a dark red table cloth.
 The food that follows, given it’s come from a camp kitchen astonishes and delights us – three courses of stuffed avocado, corn soup and fried trout with vegetables with cheese and rice!
 It’s all quite delicious!